Inventory not syncing across Shopify, Etsy, eBay

 How do sellers keep inventory synced across channels?

-Sellers keep sync reliable by combining technical controls and operational routine: strict SKU mapping, monitored pushes, retry dashboards, and low-stock watchlists.
-The goal is not zero lag, but fast containment when lag appears.
-Teams that respond within minutes prevent most customer-facing failures.
+Sellers keep sync more reliable by combining strict SKU mapping, visible sync status, retry logs, and a short review routine for low-stock fast movers.
+The goal is not zero lag, but faster containment when stale channels appear.

 Can two platforms sell the same last item during sync lag?